ThakareSakshi/MCT_4_Team_05/Mansi_Sorathiya/Readme.md

 #### User-Friendly Interface:
   - The game is designed with a simple and intuitive interface, making it accessible for users of all skill levels.
 ---
-## How to Play:

-1. Choose a difficulty level or set a custom challenge.
-2. Start typing the displayed text as quickly and accurately as possible.
-3. The game will measure your words per minute (WPM) and accuracy.
-4. Review your performance, identify areas for improvement, and challenge yourself to do better next time.
-    Whether you're using this game for personal development, as a fun competition with friends, or even in a classroom setting, the Typing Speed Test Game is a versatile tool for honing your typing skills.

-Start typing and see how fast and accurately you can conquer the challenges!

----

 ## Technologies Used: